Havering London Borough Council

-Havering London Borough Council, also known as Havering Council, is the local authority for the London Borough of Havering in Greater London, England.
-The council has been under no overall control since 2014; after the 2022 election, it was run by a coalition of the Havering Residents Association and the Labour Party; since 2024, it has been run by a Havering Residents Association minority administration.
-The council is based at Havering Town Hall in Romford.
+Havering London Borough Council, also known as Havering Council, is the local authority for the London Borough of Havering in Greater London, England, based at Havering Town Hall in Romford.
+The council is responsible for providing a range of services within the borough.

+The council is controlled by Reform UK, who won a majority in the 2026 election.

 History

 The London Borough of Havering and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's two outgoing authorities, being the borough council of Romford and the urban district council of Hornchurch.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.
 The council's full legal name is "The Mayor and Burgesses of the London Borough of Havering".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Havering) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Havering has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

 In September 2023, the leader of the council warned the authority could be six months away from triggering a Section 114 notice because of the increasing cost of social care and housing.
 The council managed to set a budget in 2024, but only through relying on an exceptional £54 million loan from the government.